Aash43/EHP/README.md

 Program that injects code into exam.net and lets you go in and out from the website without getting caught cheating.

 # Installation and how to run program
 Download the EHP and double click on the exe file.
-For more information view the [Manual].
+View the [Manual] (https://htmlpreview.github.io/?https://github.com/JamesRob123/Exam-hack/blob/master/Manual.html) for more details.

 ## License
 The EHP is licensed under the terms of the GPL Open Source license and is available for free.
 View the [LICENSE](https://github.com/JamesRob123/Exam-hack/blob/master/LICENSE) document for more details.